Identifying and changing contexts

 In most cases, you do not need to call identify

-methods automatically create contexts on the Contexts list for you. identify
+methods automatically create contexts on the Contexts list for you, using the context you pass to each variation

 is useful if you want to pre-populate your Contexts list before you launch any features.